yannickloth/nixos-config/README.md

 To update packages
 1. Inside the root directory of this project, run `nix flake update`.
 This will update the `flake.lock` file.
-2. Run `nixos-rebuild switch`.
+2. In the same directory, run `sudo nixos-rebuild switch --flake ./`.
 This will automatically detect the flake and use the flake feature.
 (TODO: check whether the --upgrade has any impact when the config is a flake).
 (TODO adapt the command with the parameters to specify another location of the config files if they are not inside `/etc/nix`).

 Et voilà!